Flourish

 • One—completely unified

-The Holy Spirit is a person, not merely an impersonal force.
+The Holy Spirit is a person, not merely an impersonal face.
 He is described in Scripture with personal pronouns and traits.

 John 14:15-17 (ESV)